Sdub76/unraid-recovery-toolkit/README.md

 **Redownload option**

 If you pass `--redownload`, the script first checks each movie via the Radarr API and **only queues MoviesSearch for movies that are actually missing** (`hasFile == false` or 404).
-Existing files are skipped. `monitored` is set to true only for those missing titles.
+Existing files are skipped. `monitored` is set to true only for those missing titles.- **array_file_list.sh** — nightly file inventory exporter (Linux/Unraid).
+Produces stable, sorted file lists; optional Healthchecks monitoring.